core-wg/oscore/draft-ietf-core-object-security.md

 The use of COSE to protect CoAP messages as specified in this document requires an established security context.
 The method to establish the security context described in {{context-derivation}} is based on a common shared secret material in client and server, which may be obtained e.g. by using EDHOC {{I-D.selander-ace-cose-ecdhe}} or the ACE framework {{I-D.ietf-ace-oauth-authz}}.
 An OSCOAP profile of ACE is described in {{I-D.seitz-ace-oscoap-profile}}.

-The formula 2^(min(nonce length in bits, 56) - 1) - 1 {{nonce-uniqueness}} guarantees unique nonces during the required use the algorithm, considering the same partial IV and flipped first bit of IV {{cose-object}} is used in request and response (which is the reason for -1 in the exponent).
-The compression algorithm {{app-compression}} assumes that the partial IV is 56 bits or less (which is the reason for min(,) in the exponent).
+The formula 2^(min(nonce length in bits, 56) - 1) - 1 ({{nonce-uniqueness}}) guarantees unique nonces during the required use the algorithm, considering the same partial IV and flipped first bit of IV ({{cose-object}}) is used in request and response (which is the reason for -1 in the exponent).
+The compression algorithm ({{app-compression}}) assumes that the partial IV is 56 bits or less (which is the reason for min(,) in the exponent).

-The mandatory-to-implement AEAD algorithm AES-CCM-64-64-128 is selected for broad applicability in terms of message size (2^64 blocks) and maximum no. messages (2^55-1).
+The mandatory-to-implement AEAD algorithm AES-CCM-64-64-128 is selected for broad applicability in terms of message size (2^64 blocks) and maximum number of messages (2^56).
 Compatibility with CCM* is achieved by using the algorithm AES-CCM-16-64-128 {{I-D.ietf-cose-msg}}.

 Most AEAD algorithms require a unique nonce for each message, for which the sequence numbers in the COSE message field "Partial IV" is used.
 If the recipient accepts any sequence number larger than the one previously received, then the problem of sequence number synchronization is avoided.
 With reliable transport it may be defined that only messages with sequence number which are equal to previous sequence number + 1 are accepted.
 The alternatives to sequence numbers have their issues: very constrained devices may not be able to support accurate time, or to generate and store large numbers of random nonces.
 The requirement to change key at counter wrap is a complication, but it also forces the user of this specification to think about implementing key renewal.

-The encrypted block options enable the sender to split large messages into protected blocks such that the receiving node can verify blocks before having received the complete message.
-In order to protect from attacks replacing blocks from a different message with the same block number between same endpoints and same resource at roughly the same time, the AEAD Tag from the message containing one block is included in the external_aad of the message containing the next block.

-The unencrypted block options allow for arbitrary proxy fragmentation operations that cannot be verified by the endpoints, but can by policy be restricted in size since the encrypted options allow for secure fragmentation of very large messages.
+The inner block options enable the sender to split large messages into protected blocks such that the receiving node can verify blocks before having received the complete message.
+The outer block options allow for arbitrary proxy fragmentation operations that cannot be verified by the endpoints, but can by policy be restricted in size since the encrypted options allow for secure fragmentation of very large messages.
 A maximum message size (above which the sending endpoint fragments the message and the receiving endpoint discards the message, if complying to the policy) may be obtained as part of normal resource discovery.

 Applications need to use a padding scheme if the content of a message can be determined solely from the length of the payload.
 As an example, the strings "YES" and "NO" even if encrypted can be distinguished from each other as there is no padding supplied by the current set of encryption algorithms.
 Some information can be determined even from looking at boundary conditions.
 An example of this would be returning an integer between 0 and 100 where lengths of 1, 2 and 3 will provide information about where in the range things are.
 Three different methods to deal with this are: 1) ensure that all messages are the same length.
 For example using 0 and 1 instead of 'yes' and 'no'.
 2) Use a character which is not part of the responses to pad to a fixed length.
 For example, pad with a space to three characters.
 3) Use the PKCS #7 style padding scheme where m bytes are appended each having the value of m.
 For example, appending a 0 to "YES" and two 1's to "NO".
 This style of padding means that all values need to be padded.